How Much to Change Power Steering Fluid

 Power steering fluid is a type of fluid that is used in many different vehicles to help the driver steer the car.
 There are a few different types of power steering fluids, and each one works in a different way to help the car move.
 Power steering fluid is usually made up of water, oil, and glycols, and it helps to keep the internals of the power steering system clean.

-See also How To Fix Power Steering Belt
+See also How to Know if your Power Steering Pump is Bad

 How to change power steering fluid yourself: The steps